YuriyKozhev/Dockerized-PostgreSQL/README.md

 # Docker

-This is sample Docker project with useful commands and example of connecting to postgres database as a container
+This is sample Docker project with useful commands and example of connecting to postgres database as a container.